 We may not live in such simple times where a hearty meal or a saree can qualify as the best way to apologize.
 Relationship dynamics and expectations are far more complex today.
 But that doesn’t mean you have to shoot for the stars to let your significant other know you’re truly sorry about hurting them.
 Here are 10 simple yet effective tips on how do you apologize to someone you love so that they know you mean it:

-1. Send some flowers and a card of apology to his/her office
+1. Send some flowers and an apology card

 2. Hug it out